-We assessed the design and evaluated the operating effectiveness of the key controls over the Group's Level 3 financial instruments valuation processes.
+Valuation of illiquid or complex financial We assessed the design and evaluated the operating effectiveness of the key controls over the Group's Level 3 financial instruments valuation processes.
 These controls included:

 - model validation and approval;

-- observability, completeness and accuracy of pricing inputs; and
+- observability, completeness and accuracy of pricing inputs;

-- independent price verification.
+- independent price verification; and

+- monitoring of collateral disputes.